Durga Boro

-Durga Boro (in Bodo दुर्गा बर` born 28 January 1987) is an Indian professional footballer who plays as a striker.
+Durga Boro (born 28 January 1987) is an Indian former professional footballer who played as a striker.

 Career

 Early career

 Born in the small village of Gendrabil, in the Kokrajhar district of Assam, Boro started playing his football for the Kokrajhar HNMP School, for which he played for the team in the Subroto Cup under-14 tournament.
 Then, after impressing during the Subroto Cup, Boro started to train with the Sports Authority of India in Guwahati.

 Oil India

 In 2004 Boro signed with Oil India and played with them in the Assam State Premier League and the I-League 2nd Division while also working for the company itself.

 Churchill Brothers

 After an impressive performance during the Federation Cup in Kolkata in 2009 in which Boro and Oil India played against I-League sides such as Mohun Bagan, Vasco, and Air India, he signed his first professional contract with fellow I-League side, Churchill Brothers.
 The move to a professional club was massive for Boro as that meant he would be granted one-year leave from his former day-job with Oil India and he would move into a more professional footballing environment which included free food and travel.
 Boro scored his first professional goal for Churchill Brothers on 8 January 2011 against Salgaocar, however, his 34th-minute strike could not prevent Churchill Brothers from losing 3–4.